ibexa/documentation-developer/docs/guide/field_type_reference.md

 ### Description

-The Null Field Type serves as an aid when migrating from eZ Publish and earlier versions.
+The Null Field Type serves as an aid when migrating from eZ Publish Platform and earlier versions.
 It is a dummy for legacy Field Types that are not implemented in eZ Platform.

 Null Field Type will accept anything provided as a value.
 When used with NullConverter, it also won't store anything to the database, nor will it read any data from the database.